codemagic-ci-cd/codemagic-docs/content/yaml-publishing/google-play.md

 **Note:** The very first version of the app must be added to Google Play manually.
 You can download the **app_release.aab** from the build artifacts.
 In addition, each uploaded binary must have a different version; see how to automatically [increment build version](../building/build-versioning/ 'Build versioning') on Codemagic.
 {{</notebox>}}

-1. Save the contents of the `JSON` key file as a [secure environment variable](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) in application or team settings.
+1. Save the contents of the `JSON` key file as a [secure environment variable](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) in application or team settings:

     1. Open your Codemagic app settings, and go to the **Environment variables** tab.
     2. Enter the desired **_Variable name_**, e.g. `GCLOUD_SERVICE_ACCOUNT_CREDENTIALS`.